melfree/cycle2/README.md

 Rails (default port 3000) and Ionic (default port 8100) are now both running locally.

 *__Note__: The starter code for this project was taken from an open source example.
 The original README text from that example is preserved below.*

+*__Note 2__: The starter code included a Blog Entries table.
+We probably won't use Blog Entries and its resources, but is left in as a reference for development.

 ---